-To understand better how the partitioning of carbon between different pools varies in response to acclimation, we combined data from Figures 1-2, S1 and from Dysonet al. (2016) to perform a carbon budget audit (Figure 3).
-The accumulation of starch, sucrose, fumarate and malate were estimated as the difference in beginning and end of day concentrations (Figure 2, S1).
-The rate of photosynthesis was measured under growth conditions at intervals through the photoperiod (Dysonet al., 2016) and used to calculate the integrated daily photosynthesis.
-Diurnal respiration was estimated based on gas exchange measurements during short interruptions in irradiance (Figure 1c) and assumed to be constant through the photoperiod.
+To understand better how carbon is partitioned between different diurnal storage pools in different conditions, we combined data from Figures 1-2, S1 and from Dyson et al. (2016) to perform a carbon budget audit (Figure 3).
+The accumulation of starch, sucrose, fumarate and malate were estimated as the difference in beginning- and end-of-day concentrations (Figure 2, S1).
+Rates of gas exchange were measured under growth conditions at intervals through the photoperiod (See Figure 1c and Dyson et al., 2016) and were used to calculate the daily carbon uptake and respiratory consumption.
+The difference between carbon fixed through photosynthesis and the measured carbon fluxes to respiration and known carbon stores was assumed to be largely accounted for by carbon export from the leaf in the form of sucrose, consistent with estimates from Lundmark, Cavaco, Trevanion, and Hurry (2006), although other compounds may accumulate or be exported from the leaf and are included in this category.

-In Col-0 at 20°C, stored carbon accounted for approx. 1/3 of total fixed carbon.
-When combined with the estimated rate of daytime respiration, slightly over half of the fixed carbon could be accounted for.
-The remaining carbon is assumed to be exported from the leaf or remain in the form of other organic compounds not measured here.
-It is assumed that the bulk of this carbon will be exported, consistent with estimates by Lundmarket al. (2006).
-Plants of fum2.1 at 20°C showed similar photosynthesis and respiration to Col-0.
+Plants of fum2.2 at 20°C showed similar photosynthesis and respiration to Col-0.
 Although they do not accumulate fumarate, the proportion of total carbon stored as organic acid was similar to that seen in Col-0, with an increased accumulation of malate.
-Combining this with the increase in starch accumulation, we conclude that total unaccounted carbon, primarily diurnal export, is lower infum2.1 than in Col-0.
+Combining this with the increase in starch accumulation, which is larger infum2.2 than in Col-0 we conclude that the total unaccounted carbon, primarily diurnal export, is lower in fum2.2 than in Col-0.

-During the first day of exposure to cold, there were notable changes in carbon distribution between different sinks (Figure 3b,e).
+During the first day of exposure to cold, there were notable changes in carbon distribution between different sinks (Figure 3 a, b).
 Total fixed carbon was lower on Day 0 (first day) of cold due to the lower rate of photosynthesis (Figure 1).
 In both genotypes, the total amount of fixed carbon we were able to account for increased, implying that diurnal carbon export is probably inhibited.
-Unaccounted carbon was still greater in Col-0 than in fum2.1.
-When plants were cold-acclimated for 7 days, this effect became more marked (Figure 3c,f).
-From this, we conclude that there is a substantial inhibition of diurnal carbon export from the leaf in cold acclimated plants of both genotypes.
-Given that all metabolite pools retain a diel turnover, we conclude that acclimation to cold involves a shift from diurnal carbon export to nocturnal processes.
+Unaccounted carbon was still greater in Col-0 than in fum2.2.
+When plants were cold-treated for 7 days, this effect became even more marked (Figure 3 d).
+From this, we conclude that there is a substantial inhibition of diurnal carbon export from the leaf in cold treated plants of both genotypes, but that this effect becomes more pronounced in fum2.2 over the course of the week.
+Given that all metabolite pools retain a diel turnover, we conclude that metabolic acclimation to cold involves a shift from diurnal carbon export to nocturnal processes.

-Acclimation to cold involves changes in the proteome of both Col-0 and fum2.1
+Acclimation to cold involves changes in the proteome of both Col-0 and fum2.2